Iraq: Post-invasion Iraq

-After the 11 September 2001 attacks, George W. Bush began planning the overthrow of Saddam in what is now widely regarded as a false pretense.
+After the 11 September 2001 attacks, U.S. President George W. Bush began planning the overthrow of Saddam in what is now widely regarded as a false pretense.
 Saddam's Iraq was included in Bush's "axis of evil".
-The US Congress passed joint resolution, which authorised the use of armed force against Iraq.
+The US Congress passed a joint resolution, which authorised the use of armed force against Iraq.
 In November 2002 the UN Security Council passed resolution 1441.
-On 20 March 2003, the US-led coalition invaded Iraq, as part of global war on terror.
+On 20 March 2003, the US-led coalition invaded Iraq, as part of the global war on terror.
 Within weeks, coalition forces occupied much of Iraq, with the Iraqi Army adopting guerrilla tactics to confront coalition forces.
 Following the fall of Baghdad in the first week of April, Saddam's regime had completely lost control of Iraq.
 A statue of Saddam was toppled in Baghdad, symbolising the end of his rule.
+The US-created Coalition Provisional Authority introduced the current political system of the country.